Watch all Cannes Winners 2026 cases and analysis

 The Performance Marketing Hangover

 The rise of digital attribution created a generation of CMOs addicted to immediate, trackable ROI.
 This led to a massive over-investment in short-term activation.
 According to The 60/40 Law, brands should balance long-term brand building and short-term activation.
 Instead, we tilted the scales so far toward 'click-here-now' buttons that we forgot why anyone would want to click in the first place.
+But I admit there is for sure some completely reasonable optimisation and use of performance marketing instead of Big Ideas only.
+But the ratio has to right.

 AI: The Great Commodity Accelerator

 If you thought a 75% drop was bad, wait until AI finishes its breakfast.
-Generative tools have turned the 'execution' phase of creativity into a commodity.
+Generative tools have turned the 'execution' phase of creativity into nearly a commodity.
 If your value proposition is 'I can make a social media banner,' you are competing with a bot that doesn't need coffee breaks or health insurance.
-This is the Law Of Over-Optimization in real-time—when everyone uses the same tools to produce the same 'optimized' garbage, everything starts to look like a blurry, beige mess.
+This is the Law Of Over-Optimization in real-time.
+When everyone uses the same tools to produce the same 'optimized' garbage, everything starts to look like a blurry, beige mess.

 How to Exit the Commodity Trap